 The holders of participating shares are entitled to such dividends as the Directors may from time to time declare and, in the event of a winding up, have the entitlements referred to in the Company's Prospectus.
-At a general meeting, on a show of hands every holder of participating shares present in person or by proxy shall have one vote and on a poll, every holder of participating shares present in person or by proxy shall be entitled to one vote in respect of each participating share held by them.
+At a general meeting, on a show of hands every holder of participating shares present in person or by proxy shall have one vote and on a poll, every holder of participating shares present in respect of each participating share held by them.